 The Black River music department is dedicated to developing a life-long love of music.
 Students are challenged to become proficient performers by rehearsing with their instruments daily and performing often.
 All performing ensembles at Black River work very hard to learn both as individual musicians and as members of a group.
-Students can look forward to public performances both in the concert setting and also in a festival setting where ratings will be given based on quality of performance.
-The Black River music program stresses a college preparatory atmosphere by teaching students' basic music theory and history.
-Students do more than play their instruments and sing at Black River.
-They work to gain knowledge that will enable them to appreciate great music throughout their lives.
+Students can look forward to public performances in both the concert setting as well as a festival setting where ratings will be given based on quality of performance.
+The music program stresses a college preparatory atmosphere by teaching basic music theory and history.
+Students do more than play their instruments and sing at Black River - they work to gain knowledge that will enable them to appreciate great music throughout their lives.